illinoistech-itm/jhajek/itmo-444-544/week-05/lab.md

 ## Outcomes

-At the conclusion of this Lab you will have successfully deployed and destroyed a single-tier cloud application via the AWS CLI and using positional parameters in a shell script.
+At the conclusion of this Lab you will have successfully deployed and destroyed your cloud application via the AWS CLI and using positional parameters in a shell script.
 You will have configured your application to use AWS CLI Filters and Queries to retrieve dynamic data about ephemeral instances.

 ## Assumptions